tydevdev/experimental-ai-games/README.md

 ## Games

-Below is a quick rundown of the included prototypes.
+Below is a quick rundown of the playable games.
 Every game except **Memory Match** was generated with Gemini and later polished using Codex for bug fixes.

 - **Sudoku** – A themed puzzle generator with candidate notes and multiple difficulty levels.
 - **Super Duper Whack‑A‑Moji** – Whack a flurry of emoji faces, earn XP and chase a local leaderboard.
 - **Tap Blitz!** – Rapid‑fire target popping where combos boost your score.
-- **Doodle Dash** – A simple drawing pad featuring undo/redo, color palettes and the ability to save your masterpiece.
 - **Tetris** – Classic block stacking with touch controls, dynamic themes and high score tracking.
-- **Duck Council** – Ask a question and receive a humorous fortune from a council of judgmental ducks.
 - **Fruit Fusion** – Physics‑driven fruit merging puzzle inspired by the Suika game.
 Includes multiple visual themes and a leaderboard.
 - **Memory Match** – Straightforward card matching made entirely with Codex as a reference point.

+## Other Experiences

+Not everything here is a traditional game.
+The following pages are playful experiments built with the same AI-assisted approach.

+- **Doodle Dash** – A simple drawing pad featuring undo/redo, color palettes and the ability to save your masterpiece.
+- **Duck Council** – Ask a question and receive a humorous fortune from a council of judgmental ducks.

 Codex also proved valuable for iterating on bug fixes across the whole repo, catching edge cases that Gemini missed and tightening up the JavaScript.

-## Running the games
+## Running the demos

-Open `index.html` in a browser to access the menu of all games.
+Open `index.html` in a browser to access the menu of all games and experiments.
 Some browsers restrict `localStorage` when opening files directly from disk, so launching a simple local web server (for example `python3 -m http.server`) is recommended.

 The leaderboard system uses `localStorage` to persist scores locally and across games.
 A global leaderboard page aggregates results from individual games.